 This anti-God campaign got official support from the Law of 8 April 1929, dealing with religious associations.
-The 68 articles of the Law laid down the conditions under which these associations might function in the future.
-Article 13 of the Constitution of 1918, which had become Article 4 in the 1924 Constitution, was now remodelled.
-Instead of speaking of liberty " to engage in religious and anti-religious propaganda" the 1929 Law stipulated that " religious profession and anti-religious propaganda are permitted to every citizen."
+22 articles of the Law laid down the conditions under which these associations might function in the future.
+Article 13 of the Constitution of 1918, which had become Article 4 in the 1924 Constitution, was NOW remodelled.
+Instead of speaking of liberty "to engage in religious and anti-religious propaganda" the 1929 Law stipulated that "religious profession and anti-religious propaganda are permitted to every citizen."
 Henceforth religious propaganda and the propagation of the faith are forbidden.
 Religion is a matter of "sentiment," not an expression of truth and cannot be allowed any place in public life outside the narrow domain of worship.
-Until 1929 religious propaganda was theoretically possible, even though in practice it was almost wholly curtailed by various administrative measures.
-The intention behind the Law of 1929 was to deprive the Churches of their last possible means of defence-possessed, up to the present, at least in theory-against atheistic propaganda.
+Until 1929 religious propaganda was theoretically possible, even though in practice it was almost wholly curtailed by various administrative measures. intention behind the Law of 1929 was to deprive the Churches of their last possible means of defence-possessed, up to the present, at least in theory- against atheistic propaganda.

 Changes in the economic and social policy of the Communists likewise entailed grave consequences for the Church.
-To replace the NEP (New Economic Policy) the Soviets introduced the guerre antireligieuse en Russie Soviétique, Paris, 1930.
-In the laws we must understand by "religious associations" parishes and other religious organisations.
-The preliminary draft of the law was presented on 8 April 1929, and approved by the 14th Soviets' Congress on 18 May of the same year.
-The law was inserted into the official Code of Laws, in 1929, no. 35.
+To replace the NEP (New Economic Policy) the Soviets introduced the guerre antireligieuse en Russie Sovietique, Paris, 1930.

-&lt;sup>21 Cf. collection of documents in Le front antireligieux en Russie Soviétique, and in La
+Cf. collection of documents in Lefront antireligieux en Russie Sovietique, and in La guerre antireligieuse en Russie Sovietique, Paris, 1930.